chrisjsewell/atomic-hpc/README.md

 Installation
 ------------

 It is recommended to setup an [Anaconda](https://docs.continuum.io/anaconda/install/) environment.

+    >> conda install -c conda-forge atomic-hpc

+Optionally install atomic-hpc using pip:

+    >> pip install atomic-hpc

-For the Imperial HPC, run the following (as outlined on the [wiki](https://wiki.imperial.ac.uk/display/HPC/Python)):
+To use conda on the Imperial HPC (not required), run the following (as outlined on the [wiki](https://wiki.imperial.ac.uk/display/HPC/Python)):

     >> module load anaconda3/personal
     >> anaconda-setup

-Then install atomic-hpc simply by:

-    >> pip install atomic-hpc

 Minimal Example
 ---------------